deeptigoyal/DEMO-MULTI-AGENTIC-SYSTEM/README.md

 ✔ The routing logic decides which insights to generate

-# Your multi-agent LangGraph system uses following:
+# The multi-agent LangGraph system uses following:

-i) Design Patterns present in your code
+i) Design Patterns present in the code

 - Graph-based pattern (workflow DAG)